 Packing in your job and relocating to Canada can be a daunting experience, especially in terms of your finances.
 People often speak about that awkward phase between moving and landing a job in a new country.
+Not to mention the stress of not knowing the best national moving company and having to settle for sub par service.
 But what if I tell you there are a number of jobs you can start almost instantly when you land in Canada?
 Online jobs are perfect for those relocating because you can continue to work around your hectic lifestyle, and you can bridge the gap between your old and new home countries.
 Whether you are looking for a side hustle, something to pay the bills before finding a full-time job, or want to make this your full-time job in Canada, take a look at these five jobs for instant money making career inspiration!

 1. Ecommerce Entrepreneur

 Moving to Canada is a great opportunity to launch yourself into something new.
 Ecommerce is a great way to make money online and if you play your cards right, you can turn your online store into a successful full-time job and thriving business.
 Canada is a hotspot for startups because it encourages new businesses to thrive, and there are loads of useful grants and resources to give you a good kickstart to Canadian entrepreneurial life.